 If these aren’t feasible, is it possible to restructure the workflow so the limited point(s) of contact are able to prioritize handling communications as soon as they come through?
 More closely monitoring and managing the traffic may be the best solution to ensure everything continues to move smoothly.

 This may also be the case when an external partner provides materials or personnel for a project.
-Because procurement of those assets needs to be coordinated outside the PMO before they can be inserted into the project workflow, it’s not an uncommon place for bottlenecks to occur.
+Because procurement of those assets needs to be coordinated outside the Project Team before they can be inserted into the project workflow, it’s not an uncommon place for bottlenecks to occur.
 Project management teams that rely on outside collaborators for critical-path resources need to be mindful of where the process can stall.

 Careful coordination may be the best route in maintaining forward progress.
 Make it a priority to complete any necessary preparations internally—paperwork, possibly even user training—before assets arrive from outside, so there are fewer steps that need to be tackled.
 In addition, the team must be diligent in setting clear expectations between vendors, others on the project team, sponsors, and end users.
 This will ensure there are fewer questions and less potential for last-minute negotiations or pushback that could interrupt the timely deployment of resources.